stachern/bseu_schedule/README.rst

 Schedule+
 ===========

-A simple webapp for Google App Engine for students of Belarus State Economic University - parses student classes schedule from university website bseu.by and creates events in Google Calendar
+A simple webapp for Google App Engine for the students of Belarus State Economic University - parses student classes schedule from university website bseu.by and creates events in Google Calendar

 Used stuff:
 ________